MackHeller/Copernican-Sky/brd.md

 stats, when a level up for a user is available, the user can level them up in the stats screen.

+WEAPON ITEMS
+Weapon Class (WC) - Value to determine the weapon quality (base and scaling) as well as what enemies drop it.
+Weapon Playstyle (WP) -
+Damage - WC base damage range + (WC scaling damage range x primary Attribute) Magic Property - Case by case scenario, will have to builds unique cases for each magic weapon that can alter playstyle or stats.

+Stat boosts
+Skill
+Strength
+Speed
+Reaction
+Initiative
+Constitution
+Footwork
+Armour

+When no addition is made ie stat boost is zero, hide stat boost for that attribute in ui

+Base Damage Ranges: numbers subject to change
+F 50-99
+E 100-199
+D 200-299
+C 300-399
+B 400-499
+A 500-749
+S 750-1000

+Scaling Damage Ranges: numbers subject to change
+F 0-0.2
+E 0.2-0.4
+D 0.4-0.6
+C 0.6-0.8
+B 0.8-1.0
+A 1.0-1.5
+S 1.5-3.0

+Stat Boost Ranges: numbers subject to change
+F 0-10 skill points to assign based on probability
+E 10-20
+D 20-30
+C 30-40
+B 40-50
+A 50-75
+S 75-100

+Stat Boost Probability Range:
+Primary Stats 60% Chance
+Secondary Stats 40% Chance

+Magic Wooden Sword EXAMPLE
+WC: F
+WP: Sword
+Dmg: 57+(0.05*PA)
+Mgc: All critical strikes and solid hits become light hits (for example, only a small number of magic items in the game.
+SB
+SKL +3
+STR +3
+SPE +1
+REA +1
+INI +1
+CON +1
+FWK +0
+ARM +0